indrjo/git-learn/CONTRIBUTING.md

 ## How to contribute

-We are happy you want to join in anny manner you prefer.
+We are happy you want to join in any manner you prefer.